 IAM roles required for shared VPC

-An shared VPC admin is responsible for configuring the shared VPC setup by
+A shared VPC administrator is responsible for configuring the shared VPC setup

-specifying the host projects and associating the service projects.
-Shared VPC
+by specifying the host projects and associating the service projects with their

 Available IAM roles for role